Skip to main content

 Police siren lights typically flash at a frequency of 1 - 4 Hz

-1. By utilizing the sine function, we can implement the periodic flash behavior of a police siren light in this way:
+1. By utilizing the sine function, we can implement the periodic flash behaviour of a police siren light in this way:

 1. We can also implement the red and blue colors of the siren.
-Add the following nodes after the previous behavior:
+Add the following nodes after the previous behaviour:

 Mission Complete

 Congratulations!
 You have completed this tutorial.
-Take what you have learnt from this tutorial and go on to create other amazing VR experience in XRCC.
+Take what you have learned from this tutorial and go on to create other amazing VR experiences in XRCC.